vectordotdev/vector/docs/specs/instrumentation.md

   - MUST include the defined properties as tags.
   - MUST increment `<namespace>_errors_total` metric.
 - Logs
-  - MUST log a descriptive, user friendly error message that sufficiently describes the error.
+  - MUST log a descriptive, user-friendly error message that sufficiently describes the error.
   - MUST include the defined properties as key-value pairs.
   - MUST log a message at the `error` level.